isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

       HGNC_gene_symbol

 .. image:: BigQueryExample3.png
-   :scale: 40
+   :scale: 100
    :align: center

 We now have all the data together in one table for further analysis.
 Note that the final join surrounds the previous join top and bottom.
 This is a common method of performing table  joins.

-You can either download the results from a query in either CSV or JSON format, or save it for further analysis into a Google BigQuery table; see the options under SAVE RESULTS.
-As the next section describes, large queries combining multiple tables in a gene query may be limited by cost and resources; saving results as intermediate tables is a solution to these issues.

 Saving Query Results to other BigQuery Tables
 ==============================================

-You can easily save query results in intermediate tables in your project, allowing others to view and use them.
-Details from Google on how to do that is `here <https://cloud.google.com/bigquery/bigquery-web-ui>`_.
+You can download the results from a query in either CSV or JSON format, or save it for further analysis into a Google BigQuery table; see the options under SAVE RESULTS.

+Running large queries combining multiple tables may be limited by cost and resources.
 If your query gets too complex it can take too long to run.
+Saving results as intermediate tables is a solution to these issues and can allow others to view and use them.
 Creating intermediate result tables can be a good approach to obtain the same result more quickly and at a lower cost.

 SQL Functions